cdfishe1/code-refactor/README.md

 * Added hidden headings to sections without visibile section headings.
 [See Featured Code](#featured-code)
 * Reorganized CSS to correspond to section structure.
 * Refactored CSS to eliminate repetitious code.
-* Comments were added in both html and css files to allow for easier site maintenance.
+* Added comments in both html and css files to allow for easier site maintenance.

 ## Installation